-From the obtained results we have observed changes in ASR and CPU load when the avatars that are allocated in a server change the movements per second (rate movement) in the 3D virtual scene.
-This change lead a variation of the number of messages which has to be processed by the server and thus a modification in the CPU load necessary for managing this task.
+We have observed changes in both ASR and CPU utilization when avatars that are allocated in a server change the movements per second (movement rate) in the 3D virtual scene.
+This change leads a variation in the number of messages to be processed by the server and thus it increases CPU utilization for managing this task.
 Figure 2-left shows the performance results for a DVE when several configurations are simulated.
 In this case the DVE system is composed of 180 avatars in 3 servers.
-This figure shows on X-axis the values of the movement rate accomplished by all the avatars of the simulation.
-The Y-axis shows ASR (left side) and cpu load (right side) values for the simulations performed with these partitions.
-Each point in the plot represents the average value of the ASR and cpu load obtained after 30 simulations of the same DVE system.
-The standard deviation for any of the points shown in the plot was not higher than 30 ms. for the ASR and 4% for the cpu load in any case.
+This figure shows on the X-axis the values of movement rate accomplished by all the avatars in the simulation.
+The Y-axis shows ASR (Y-left) and CPU utilization (Y-right) values for the simulations performed with these partitions.
+Each point in the plot represents the average value of the ASR and CPU utilization obtained after 30 simulations of the same DVE system.
+The standard deviation for any of the points shown in the plot was not higher than 30 ms. for the ASR and 4% for the CPU utilization in any case.

-This figure clearly shows that the workload generated by a definite number or avatars which are running in a DVE system correlates with the movement rate of them.
+This figure shows that the workload generated by a given number of avatars which are running in a DVE system correlates with their movement rate.